 could hint at a need to rework the balance of your meals.

-Tracking the percentang eaten bring your attention to these habits, making it easier to tweak them.
+Tracking the percentage eaten brings your attention to these habits, making it easier to tweak them.

-Why Is It Better Than Calorie Traking Alone?
+Why Is It Better Than Calorie Tracking Alone?

 You may wonder, “Why not just track calories?”
-While calorie tracking has its place, using the eaten percentage offers bemefits beyond sheer numbers.
+While calorie tracking has its place, using the eaten percentage offers benefits beyond sheer numbers.

 Counting food eaten as a percentage is intuitive-you don’t need apps, weighing scales, or logbooks.
-This is crucial for people who find complex tracking tedious and unsustainble.
+This is crucial for people who find complex tracking tedious and unsustainable.

-Calorie counting primarily evaluate “what” is eaten.
-On the other hand, tracking percentages hones in on “how”food is consumed,offering insight into behavioral patterns like portioning, food preferences, and appetite regulation.
+Calorie counting primarily evaluates “what” is eaten.
+On the other hand, tracking percentages hones in on “how” food is consumed, offering insight into behavioral patterns like portioning, food preferences, and appetite regulation.

-For health professionals working with groups-whether hospital patients, athles, or workplace wellness programs-the percentage metric allows easy, high-level assessment of eating habits without overwhelming participants with calorie data.
+For health professionals working with groups of hospital patients, athletes, or workplace wellness programs, the percentage metric allows for easy, high-level assessment of eating habits without overwhelming participants with calorie data.

 How to Start Tracking and Using Food Percentages